 Draw the outline

-Lightly sketch the combined blade and handle shape
+Lightly sketch the blade and handle shape

 - Look at a reference or photograph to gauge the overall length ratio: a classic battle-ready katana blade is about 60 cm long, with the handle roughly 25–30 cm (a 2:1 ratio) (Swords of Northshire).